Diablo5G/ELK-Stack-Project/README.md

         state: present
 ```

-In this play, the ansible package manager module is tasked with installing docker.io.
-The keyword 'update_cache:' is set to "yes" to download package information from all configured sources and their dependencies prior to installing docker, it is necessary to successfully install docker in this case.
-Next the keyword 'state:' is set to "present" to verify that the package is installed.
+In this play, the ansible package manager module is tasked with installing  'pip3', a version of the 'pip installer' which is a standard package manager used to install and maintain packages for Python.
+The keyword 'force_apt_get:' is set to "yes" to force usage of apt-get instead of aptitude.
+The keyword 'state:' is set to "present" to verify that the package is installed.

 ```yaml
       # Use apt module